craigallendev/to-do-it/README.md

 ## Testing Methodology
 - W3C Validation: Used the W3C HTML and CSS validation services to check for any syntax errors.
 All identified issues were corrected to ensure that the code is standards-compliant and error-free.
+- I also ran my python through https://pep8ci.herokuapp.com/#.
+All issues were fixed to meet code standards and made sure they are error free.

 <img src="https://github.com/user-attachments/assets/528b4468-a880-4647-a459-6004e43d9d2f" width="500" height="auto" alt="Testing Screenshot 1" />
 <img src="https://github.com/user-attachments/assets/33964809-053a-4cfa-a129-53cf9e6786c4" width="500" height="auto" alt="Testing Screenshot 2" />